Posted on 2nd October 2019

 1652 is the year most commonly accepted when the Quakers came together as an organised movement.

-However, their origins can be said to have begun five years earlier in 1647, during the final years of the English Civil War Period.
-It was in 1647 that a ‘scattered flock’ of Seekers came together, began calling each other Friend, and named themselves the Children of the Light.
+However, their origins can be said to have begun five years earlier in 1647, during the middle years of the English Civil War Period.
+It was in 1647 that a scattered flock of Seekers came together, began calling each other ‘Friend’ and named themselves the Children of the Light.

 As a result of these chaotic times many dissenting groups had sprouted up, mostly for religious and/or political reasons.
 George Fox and The Children of the Light was one such group and mostly travelled around Northern England to preach their message.